ppgco/flutter-sdk/README.md

 > **SPM Support Added (2025):**
 >
 > This SDK now supports both CocoaPods and Swift Package Manager (SPM) for iOS integration.
 See the iOS Support section for details on both methods.
-> **NOTE:**
+>
-> The native PushPushGo iOS SDK supports integration via CocoaPods only up to version 2.1.0.
+> New Cocoapods support is available starting from version 3.0.3 (iOS)
-> Swift Package Manager (SPM) support for flutter is available starting from version 3.0.0
+> Swift Package Manager (SPM) support for flutter is available starting from version 3.0.0 (iOS)
 >
 > **Version 1.0.0+ Breaking changes**
 >